The Aboriginal Art Directory (AAD) was established with the following vision:

 The AAD supports Aboriginal Art Centres and also acquires artworks from its own established sources from within the industry.
 We do not as a rule buy from individuals who write in with artworks for sale.

 In 2013, the AAD also started offering Valuation and Appraisal Services for collectors and individuals.
 This service was established because of the many requests coming through, and as a natural extension of selling artworks.
-Our valuer has PI Insurance (ie artworks can be insured for the valuation amount), and is also a member of the Government's cultural gifts program list of accredited valuers.
+Our valuer is a member of the Government's cultural gifts program accredited valuers.

 No material within the Aboriginal Art Directory is to be used to establish, maintain or provide, or assist in establishing, maintaining or providing your own publications, Internet site or other means of distribution.